Our approach

 iii.

-What non-theistic Buddhism actually is
+What mindfulness philosophy actually is

-In our work, four teachings are especially useful.
+In our work, four observations are especially useful.
 Suffering exists, the ordinary human kind, not only the catastrophic.
 It has causes, chief among them the mind's habits of craving and aversion.
 Those causes can be understood.
 And they can be worked with, deliberately, through trained attention and clear seeing.

-“If we could see clearly the workings of our own minds, we would not need to be told to be kind.”
+If we could see clearly the workings of our own minds, we would not need to be told to be kind.

 iv.